Sacred Hearts of Jesus and Mary Catholic Chapel - New York City (photo: Jim Henderson)

 The cornerstone of the parish school by the same name was laid in the Spring of 1925.
 Staffed by the Sister Servants of the Immaculata, the high school for girls was named Immaculata High School, after the heavenly patroness of their dedicated Sisters.
 The parish school closed in 1937, and the high school closed in the 1970s.

-In 2007, the parish was merged with the Church of St. Stephen / Our Lady of the Scapular, located at 151 East 28th Street, and the church and school were demolished the next year.
+In 2007, the parish was merged with the Church of Our Lady of the Scapular–St. Stephen, located at 151 East 28th Street; during the next year the church building and school were razed.
 On the same site was built the present Chapel of the Sacred Hearts of Jesus and Mary that was dedicated in May 2009.
 The Chapel serves a home for the Immaculata High School Alumni as well as a meditation place for the local medical facilities of NYU Langone Medical Center, Bellevue Hospital, the Office of the Medical Examiner, and the VA Hospital.
 The facility also includes the residence of Cardinal Egan who retired in 2009.

 Mechanical action